RAINY DAY MUSINGS

 SALTED CARAMEL SAUCE

-- 6 tbsp salted butter, cut into small pieces
+- 6 tablespoon salted butter, cut into small pieces

 - 1 cup heavy cream

-- 1 tsp flaky sea salt (I used smoked sea salt for extra depth)
+- 1 teaspoon flaky sea salt (I used smoked sea salt for extra depth)

 APPLE GINGER MINI CAKES